 An esoteric term is likely to be understood by a group of people that are interested and are passionate about a certain subject.
 When you pick a certain term from your subject matter, it will attract your potential listeners as only they will be able to relate to it.

-For example, if you name your podcast “Platform 9 ¾,” Harry Potter fans will instantly know that your podcast is on the Harry Potter lore.
+For example, if you name your podcast “Platform 9 ¾,” Harry Potter fans will instantly know that your podcast topic is on the Harry Potter lore.

 Creative names are a good option if you want to target a very specific niche or an audience.
 But if you want to target a broader audience, you will have to make your name a little more descriptive.

 People often think that descriptive names are boring because it spells out exactly what you are going to be talking about in your podcast.
 Like for example, “Nutritious recipes for babies,” doesn’t sound interesting.

 But there are two main advantages to having a descriptive podcast name.
 The first advantage is that it makes your podcast easier to find on podcast directories and search engines.
 Descriptive names make it easier because you are using the exact keywords your listeners are searching for in your podcast name.
 And the other advantage is that you become more identifiable to your target audience because your name describes the topic you will be talking on.

 You can also merge your creative name idea with a descriptive title to make it more interesting.
 For example, “Jay & Miles X-Plain the X-Men.”
 This podcast name is very clever, and it’s using all three options of naming a podcast.
 It’s creative, descriptive, and it also uses the actual names of the showrunners.

 This brings us to our third category, using your actual name in your podcast.

 But before we get to that, we have a quick warning that you shouldn’t stuff keywords in your podcast.
-You could get into trouble with iTunes/Apple and Spotify.
+You could get into trouble with Apple Podcasts and Spotify.
 Stuffing keywords would prevent you from streaming from these platforms, so proceed with caution.